naveed-fida/hisab-kitab/Readme.md

 ## How to Build.

 Same instructions as above apply except that for the last step you run `npm run package` instead.
-This will build the app for your platform.
-The app can be found inside `./out` in the repo.
+This will package the application for your platform.
+The packaged app can be found inside `./out` in the repo.